bascan/aws-dropwizard/README.md

 ## Introduction

-sqs-sns-dropwizard is a utility library that integrates the Amazon SQS and SNS offerings with the Dropwizard REST framework.
+aws-dropwizard is a utility library that integrates the Amazon SQS and SNS offerings with the Dropwizard REST framework.
 It contains convenience classes for sending messages to - and receiving from - SQS queues while being managed by the Dropwizard framework.
 It also supports creating and managing SNS clients for push notifications.